connorwstein/Blockchain/bitcoin/README.md

 ###### Miners
 - A full node + creation of new blocks
 - Aggregate transactions from the mempool, attempting to mine for mining rewards
-- If successful in mining a block, update the mempool and broadcast the new block
+- If successful in mining a block, update the mempool and broadcast the new block.